CEIDatUGA/COVID-19-DATA/ga-county-intervention-data/README.md

-This folder contains data on non-pharmaceutical interventions implemented at the state-wide level in the United States during the COVID-19 pandemic.
+This folder contains data on non-pharmaceutical interventions implemented at the county-wide level in the US state of Georgia during the COVID-19 pandemic.

-These data are scraped manually from State Executive Orders, Departments of Education, and other news sources (housed on [this google sheet](https://docs.google.com/spreadsheets/d/1_mk1J3ElMH5EmPILcrx8s1KqHqdQYXCWroJeKTR3pV4/edit#gid=221668309)).
+These data are scraped manually from State Executive Orders, Departments of Education, and other news sources (housed on [this google sheet](https://docs.google.com/spreadsheets/d/1UZMWpbebhI3HS2BwzK0PCUxAbypYnM9oA9t9jP6zNXE/edit#gid=1772124213)).

 Google sheet is downloaded here to longFormStateInterventions.csv daily and converted into a time series of intervention intensity interventionTimeSeries.csv.

-## stateInterventionTimeSeries.csv
+## countyInterventionTimeSeries.csv
 <b>Metadata:</b>

-`NAME`: State name
+`NAME`: County name
 `DATE`: Date
  - `social_distancing`:	recommendations to distance from other individuals outside your household (0/1)
 - `close_public_spaces`:	such as parks, plazas, and public use area (0/1)